iterami/Docs.htm/common/guides/json.md

       ],

       // Required array of numbers indicating the position of each vertex,
-      //   relative to the position of the entity.
+      //   relative to the entity translation.
       // Each row is: x, y, z, w
       "vertices": [
         10, 0, -10, 1,